piljaej/openj9-jitaas-demo/README.md

-# How to modify compiler components
+# How to modify compiler components after building openj9

+*Requires building openj9 by running ./buildForFirstRun.sh

 First, give permission to files so that those files can be executed inside docker.
 ```
 $ sudo chmod +x run_modificationForFirst.sh